adhirajcs/Gaming-Hub/README.md

 # Gaming Hub Readme

 ## Overview
 Gaming Hub is a web application designed to be your ultimate destination for all things gaming.
 Whether you're a hardcore gamer or just looking for your next gaming adventure, Gaming Hub has you covered.
-This web application is built using Django and CSS, providing a seamless and visually appealing experience for users.
+This web application is built using Django and SCSS, providing a seamless and visually appealing experience for users.

 ## Features